vipechanits/Pb/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Production Deployment
+📋 **See [DEPLOYMENT_SETUP.md](./DEPLOYMENT_SETUP.md) for complete deployment instructions**

+**Required Deployment Secrets**:
+- `SESSION_SECRET` - Session encryption key (already configured)
+- `ADMIN_DEFAULT_PASSWORD` - Default admin password (12+ chars, mixed case, symbols) ⚠️ REQUIRED
+- `DATABASE_URL` - Production PostgreSQL connection (already configured via Replit PostgreSQL)

+**Server validates all required secrets at startup** and will fail fast with clear error messages if any are missing.

 ## Recent Changes

+### November 14, 2025 - Production Deployment & Payment Confirmation Fixes

+**Fix: Payment Confirmation Authorization (CRITICAL)**
+- **Issue**: All payments except sponsoring payments were going to admin for confirmation instead of the receiver account
+- **Impact**: Binary match, matrix payments, and creator fee payments were all being confirmed by admin panel instead of by the actual receiver
+- **Root Cause**: When payments fallback to PB0 (admin), `receiverType` was set to `'admin'`, allowing any admin to confirm
+- **Fix**: Changed payment confirmation system so **ALL payments are confirmed by receiver account only**:
+  1. **All payment types** now use `receiverType = 'user'` (no more admin type)
+  2. Sponsor payment fallback to PB0: Changed to `receiverType = 'user'`
+  3. Binary match fallback to PB0: Changed to `receiverType = 'user'`
+  4. Matrix payment fallback to PB0: Changed to `receiverType = 'user'`
+  5. Creator fee to PB0: Changed to `receiverType = 'user'`
+  6. Payment confirmation route: Simplified to only allow receiver to confirm (no admin override)
+- **Technical Details**:
+  - Modified `createActivationWithPayments`: ALL payments set `receiverType = 'user'` regardless of receiver
+  - Modified `checkAndCompleteActivation`: Matrix placement always sets `receiverType = 'user'`
+  - Modified `getAdminPendingConfirmations`: Simplified to only show payments where admin is the receiver
+  - Modified confirmation/rejection routes: Removed admin override logic, only receiver can confirm/reject
+  - Updated queue management: Only real users (not PB0) have queue entries to mark as paid
+- **Impact - ALL payments confirmed by receiver only**:
+  - ✅ **Sponsor payment to user**: Sponsor user confirms
+  - ✅ **Sponsor payment to PB0**: PB0 confirms (not any admin)
+  - ✅ **Binary payment to user**: User confirms
+  - ✅ **Binary payment to PB0**: PB0 confirms (not any admin)
+  - ✅ **Matrix payment to upline**: Upline confirms
+  - ✅ **Matrix payment to PB0**: PB0 confirms (not any admin)
+  - ✅ **Creator fee to PB0**: PB0 confirms (not any admin)

+**Enhancement: Production Deployment Validation (CRITICAL)**
+- **Issue**: Deployment failed with missing `ADMIN_DEFAULT_PASSWORD` secret and connection error to 'helium' hostname
+- **Impact**: Server crash loop in production due to missing required secrets and local database usage
+- **Fix**: Added comprehensive startup validation in `server/index.ts`:
+  1. Early validation for `ADMIN_DEFAULT_PASSWORD` - fails fast with clear error message if missing in production
+  2. Database validation - prevents production from using local helium database
+  3. Environment detection - uses `NODE_ENV` and `REPL_DEPLOYMENT` to determine environment
+  4. Clear error messages with step-by-step resolution instructions
+- **Technical Details**:
+  - Validation runs before database initialization to fail fast
+  - Production requires: `SESSION_SECRET`, `ADMIN_DEFAULT_PASSWORD`, valid `DATABASE_URL`
+  - Development mode (NODE_ENV=development) allows fallback passwords for testing
+  - Server checks DATABASE_URL doesn't contain 'helium' in production
+  - All validation errors include actionable fixes in error messages
+- **Documentation**:
+  - Created `DEPLOYMENT_SETUP.md` with complete deployment instructions
+  - Added deployment section to `replit.md` with quick reference
+  - Includes security best practices and troubleshooting guide
+- **Status**: ✅ Ready for production deployment after setting `ADMIN_DEFAULT_PASSWORD` secret

+**Enhancement: Rate Limit Adjustments**
+- Increased login rate limit from 10 to 100 attempts per 15 minutes
+- Increased all other endpoint limits to 20 requests per time window
+- Prevents 429 errors during normal usage and testing

 ### November 13, 2025 - Critical Bug Fixes